 - Once you submit your application, you will not be able to edit or delete it.

-- If you have special requirements, for example, a date that you are unable to sit or a region that you would prefer to be placed in, please include this in your application.
+- If you have special requirements, for example, a date that you are unable to sit or that you would prefer to be placed on, please include this in your application.
 We cannot guarantee that we can accommodate all requests but we will take this into consideration when finalising placements.

 - If your application is successful, we will process your payment after the application period closes.
-If your application is unsuccessful, we will not process your payment and we will return any cheques or bank drafts to you.
+If your application is unsuccessful, we will not process your payment.

 Additional requirements / reasonable adjustments